AltspaceVR/AltspaceSDK/README.md

 Your app HTML file should contain script tags pointing to the SDK files (and HTML/CSS, if your app supports running in a tranditional browser).
 Next, let's add Javascript that uses standard Three.js commands along with new functions from our SDK.
 For larger apps, you could separate your Javascript into multiple JS files; the SDK does not impose any particular file or directory structure.

 **Step 2**
-Open your project in Altspace.
+Open your project in AltspaceVR.

 Setup [Prepros] and add your app's project directory.
 Click the *Live Preview* button and copy the link that opens.

-Open Altspace (for tips on windowed mode, see the [Workflow] page), and paste the Prepros preview link into one of the Altspace browser windows.
+Open AltspaceVR (for tips on windowed mode, see the [Workflow] page), and paste the Prepros preview link into one of the AltspaceVR browser windows.

 You should now see a blank page, or any traditional HTML content you have added so far.